Fen-Phen Fraud Doctor Sentenced To 72 Months In Prison

-PHILADELPHIA - Dr. Abdur Razzak Tai, 79, of Kissimmee, Florida was convicted today of a fraud scheme involving a trust fund set up to compensate victims of the Fen-Phen diet drug.
-Tai, who practiced cardiology under the name A. Razzak Tai, M.D., and through Tri-County Doctors, Inc. and Medical Legal Consultants, Inc., was indicted on six counts of mail fraud and seven counts of wire fraud.
+PHILADELPHIA - Dr. Abdur Razzak Tai, 79, of Kissimmee, Florida was sentenced today to six years in prison for a fraud scheme involving a trust fund set up to compensate victims of the Fen-Phen diet drug.
+Tai, who practiced cardiology under the name A. Razzak Tai, M.D., and through Tri-County Doctors, Inc. and Medical Legal Consultants, Inc., was convicted in September of 2011 on six counts of mail fraud and seven counts of wire fraud.

 American Home Products Corporation, later known as Wyeth, entered into a class action settlement, which established a Trust to pay benefits to persons injured by Fen-Phen with money contributed by Wyeth.
 Between 1997 and 2009, Tai devised a scheme to defraud the Seventh Amendment, the Trust and Wyeth, and to obtain money and property from them by means of false and fraudulent representations.
 He reviewed the echocardiograms of more than 1,100 patients who filed claims with the American Home Product Settlement Trust in Philadelphia and falsely certified that the patients’ tests showed that they had sustained heart damage.
 In reality, many of those claimants had not been harmed.